 - Executive Director: Daniel Johnson

 826CHI opened its writing lab and drop-in tutoring center in Chicago's Wicker Park neighborhood.
 The setting is both culturally lively and teeming with schools: within one mile, there are fifteen public schools comprising more than 16,000 students.
-Its storefront, The Boring Store, sells nothing of interest and is certainly not an outlet for spy equipment.
+Its storefront, The Wicker Park Secret Agent Supply Co., sells nothing of interest and is certainly not an outlet for spy equipment.

 - Serves: Chicago Public Schools

 - Neighborhood: Wicker Park

 - Most Recent Publication: Even a Lion Can Get Lost in the Jungle

 - Storefront: The Wicker Park Secret Agent Supply Co.

 826DC was founded as Capitol Letters Writing Center in 2008 and re-opened as 826DC in October 2010.
 826DC serves students from all over the Greater Washington, DC area.
 The center is based in the neighborhood of Columbia Heights, which is also home to about 17 public and public charter schools, putting 826DC at the center of a dense student population.
 826DC also opened their storefront, The Museum of Unnatural History, in October 2010.